authelia/authelia/docs/content/en/integration/deployment/bare-metal.md

 ## Get Started

 It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get Started](../prologue/get-started.md) guide.
-This takes you through various steps which are essential to setup of the *Authelia* configuration.
+This takes you through various steps which are essential to bootstrapping *Authelia*.

 ## systemd